josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_second_3d_shader.md

 We set it to a very dark shade of blue because most of the blueness of the water will come from reflections from the sky.

-The PBR model that Godot uses relies on two main parameters: METALLIC and ROUGHNESS.
+The PBR model that Godot uses relies on two main parameters: `METALLIC` and `ROUGHNESS`.

-ROUGHNESS specifies how smooth/rough the surface of a material is.
-A low ROUGHNESS will make a material appear like a shiny plastic, while a high roughness makes the material appear more solid in color.
+`ROUGHNESS` specifies how smooth/rough the surface of a material is.
+A low `ROUGHNESS` will make a material appear like a shiny plastic, while a high roughness makes the material appear more solid in color.

-METALLIC specifies how much like a metal the object is.
-It is better set close to 0 or 1.
-Think of METALLIC as changing the balance between the reflection and the ALBEDO color.
-A high METALLIC almost ignores ALBEDO altogether, and looks like a mirror of the sky.
-While a low METALLIC has a more equal representation of sky color and ALBEDO color.
+`METALLIC` specifies how much like a metal the object is.
+It is better set close to `0` or `1`.
+Think of `METALLIC` as changing the balance between the reflection and the `ALBEDO` color.
+A high `METALLIC` almost ignores `ALBEDO` altogether, and looks like a mirror of the sky.
+While a low `METALLIC` has a more equal representation of sky color and `ALBEDO` color.

-ROUGHNESS increases from 0 to 1 from left to right while METALLIC increase from 0 to 1 from top to bottom.
+`ROUGHNESS` increases from `0` to `1` from left to right while `METALLIC` increase from `0` to `1` from top to bottom.

 @Image(source: "PBR.png")

-> Note: METALLIC should be close to 0 or 1 for proper PBR shading.
+> Note: `METALLIC` should be close to `0` or `1` for proper PBR shading.
 > Only set it between them for blending between materials.
 >

-Water is not a metal, so we will set its METALLIC property to 0.0.
-Water is also highly reflective, so we will set its ROUGHNESS property to be quite low as well.
+Water is not a metal, so we will set its `METALLIC` property to `0.0`.
+Water is also highly reflective, so we will set its `ROUGHNESS` property to be quite low as well.

 ```